• Skip to primary navigation

 Leah Ingram

 A cooling center is a facility that has been opened for short term operations due to a specific emergency or event.
-They are normally opened when hot temperatures may become dangerous, such as the current heat wave we are experiencing in Maine.
+They are normally opened when hot temperatures may become dangerous, such as the current heat wave forecast for Southern Maine.

 Interestingly, many of the cooling centers are also warming centers in the winter or places where you can shower or charge your phones after a natural disaster or winter storm.
 They tend to be public places that are easily accessible to many Mainers.
 Think YMCA locations, libraries and municipal offices.